Actindo-AG/Documentation/DataHub/UserInterface/01c_AttributeGroups.md

     Select the checkbox to display the editing toolbar.
 If you click the checkbox in the header, all attributes in the list are selected.
 Alternatively, you can click directly a row in the list to select the attribute.

 - [ADD]
     Click this button to add the selected attribute to the attribute group.
-The *Add attributes to attribute group* view is closed.
+The *Add attributes to group* view is closed.

 The following functions and fields are available in this view: